Stella Dadzie: Activism and work

-As a student in the early 1970s, Dadzie spent a year studying in Germany, where she experienced "very in-your-face racism".
+As a student in the early 1970s, Dadzie spent a year studying in Germany, where she recalls having experienced "very in-your-face racism".
 On returning to Britain, she worked with the publication African Red Family and British journal The Black Liberator, selling copies outside Brixton tube station.
 However, she found them too theoretical.
 In her twenties, she attended protests in London and Greenham Common.

-She was a founder member of the Organisation of Women of African and Asian Descent (OWAAD), active between 1978 and 1982, an umbrella group that challenged white domination of the women's liberation movement of the time.
+She was working as a teacher when she became a founder member of the Organisation of Women of African and Asian Descent (OWAAD), active between 1978 and 1982, an umbrella group that challenged white domination of the women's liberation movement of the time.
 Before co-founding OWAAD, Dadzie was already a part of the Tottenham-based United Black Women's Action Group (UBWAG), where she met Martha Osamor.
 She had also met Gail Lewis and Gerlin Bean, members of the Brixton Black Women's Group (BBWG).
 These activists, along with other members of Black women's groups in Britain such as Olive Morris, worked together under OWAAD.

 In 1985, The Heart of the Race: Black Women's Lives in Britain was published by Virago Press, having been commissioned by the publisher five years earlier in 1980.
 The authors, Dadzie, Beverley Bryan and Suzanne Scafe, relied on interviews, weaving together stories to address the experiences of Black women in Britain and the development of the UK's Black Women's Movement.
 The Heart of the Race won the 1985 Martin Luther King Award for Literature.
 The book was reissued by Verso (with a new foreword by the Guardian columnist Lola Okolosie) in 2018.
 In a final chapter added to the new edition, Dadzie states: "In these crucial times we need to remember who we are, remember what we've come from, remember what we've achieved, and never let that be forgotten, because it gives us power, strength and vision.
 This is what feeds the enthusiasm and the energies of the next generation."